picocms/Pico/in-depth/nginx.md

 ## Denying Access to Pico's Internal Files

 One of the important features provided by Pico's `.htaccess` is the denial of access to some of Pico's directories.
 There are two simple reasons for this, added security, and ease-of-use.
-We don't want anyone snooping around and reading files they shouldn't be (like our Pico `config.php`), but we also don't want people accidentally navigating to a raw markdown file or viewing directory indexes (not actually an issue, since they're disabled unless specified in Nginx, but this isn't always the case in Apache).
+We don't want anyone snooping around and reading files they shouldn't be (like our Pico `config.php`), and we also don't really want people navigating to our raw markdown files.

 You should always use the following rule in the Nginx config of your Pico site: